Steven-Dawson18/cockapoo-cafe/README.md

 * [Am I Responsive](http://ami.responsivedesign.is/#)
     * Multi Device Website Mockup Generator was used to create the Mock up image in this README

-## Testing
+## Testing <a name="testing"></a>

-Testing is required on all features and user stories documented in this README.
+Testing is required on all features and user stories documented in the TESTING.md file linked from this README below as the testing is a large section.
 All clickable links must redirect to the correct pages.
 All forms linked to the database must be tested to ensure they insert all given fields into the correct collections.